Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Going too fruit-heavy

-Fix: Most beginners plant only fruit trees.
-A food forest needs all 7 layers.
-Without nitrogen fixers, dynamic accumulators, and groundcovers, you'll fight weeds and nutrient deficiencies indefinitely.
+Beginners plant only fruit trees.
+Without nitrogen fixers, dynamic accumulators, and groundcovers, you fight weeds and nutrient deficiencies indefinitely.

 Skipping deer protection

-Fix: One night of deer browsing can undo a year of tree establishment.
+One night of deer browsing can undo a year of tree establishment.
 Install fencing before planting β€” not after.
-Budget $500–2,000 for proper protection.

 Ignoring the annual food gap